leonuz/leonuz.github.io/_posts/2022-04-02-The-Legend-of-the-Chozo.markdown

 **PNG header:** `89 50 4E 47 0D 0A 1A 0A` + chunk + chunk + chunk...

-so let's go ahead and fix that.
-But first we make a copy of the file and change the file extension to .png
+So let's go ahead and fix that.
+But first, we make a copy of the file and change its extension to .png

 ```bash
 ┌──(leonuz㉿sniper)-[~/SpaceHeroesCTF/Forensics/The_Legend_of_the_Chozo]
 └─$ cp CorruptedData.chr image.png
 ```
-we use [printf](https://man7.org/linux/man-pages/man3/printf.3.html) and [dd](https://man7.org/linux/man-pages/man1/dd.1.html) to modify the file, but it can be done with any hexadecimal editor such as hexeditor or xxd
+We use [printf](https://man7.org/linux/man-pages/man3/printf.3.html) and [dd](https://man7.org/linux/man-pages/man1/dd.1.html) to modify the file, but it can also be done with any hexadecimal editor such as hexeditor or xxd.
 ```bash
 ┌──(leonuz㉿sniper)-[~/SpaceHeroesCTF/Forensics/The_Legend_of_the_Chozo]
 └─$ printf '\x89\x50\x4E\x47\x0D\x0A\x1A\x0A' | dd of=image.png bs=1 seek=0 count=8 conv=notrunc